 - Risk of Using Credit: Because of this deficit, some retirees may need to resort to credit cards or loans, which could initiate them into the possibly vicious circle of increasing debt.

-- Impact on Credit Score: Scrambling to pay your debt will reduce your credit score, making any future loans or attractive interest rates more difficult to access when you might need them.
+- Impact on Credit Score: Failing to pay your debt will reduce your credit score, making future loans or attractive interest rates more difficult to access when you need them.

 Types of Debt to Address Before Retirement